 The first stage of the dissertation process is to find a suitable project which is of interest to you.
 Most part-time students conduct a project within their own organisations.
 Full-time students sponsored by their employer may also wish to consider an employment based project.
-Students on programmes with a placement may undertake a project for their previous employer as long as the project is not based on work done during the placement.
 These projects will need to address Academic Guidelines (Section 3.2) and Industrial Guidelines (Section 3.3)

-Most full-time students undertake either a client based project within the University or a suitable academic project.
+Most full time students undertake either a client based project within the University or a suitable academic project.
 Students are at liberty (and, indeed, are encouraged) to make their own arrangements with any part of the University or with any local organisation, for them to sponsor a project.
-In such cases, it is useful to have an "Industrial Sponsor" to carry out the support tasks noted in this Handbook.
-Further guidance can be found in (section 3.3).
+In such cases, it is useful to have an "Industrial Sponsor" to carry out the support tasks noted in this Handbook.Further guidance can be found in (section 3.3).